 This is one of the main reasons most people are curious about food drying in the first place.
 Dehydrated vegetables and fruits do not require any added salt, sugar, or preservatives.
 Additionally, you still get most of the fiber, minerals, and nutrients of the food item.

 This saves you extra trips to the grocery store to pick up natural snacks.
 Think of a pantry stocked with delicious meat jerky, dried apricots and cherries, and some chewy fruit leather.

 An oftentimes overlooked benefit, food transparency essentially means you can tell when your food has been compromised.
-Unlike canning, which can create a nice home where invisible bacteria can hide, dried food allows you to quick scan for any unsightly mold.
+Unlike canning, which can create a nice home where invisible bacteria can hide, dried food allows you to quickly scan for any unsightly mold.

 Conventional wisdom says dehydrated food keeps for one year but we’ve had success keeping items for over 2 years without any mold.
-Though you are unlikely to want to keep food for that long anyway unless your forget about it or it becomes lost in the nooks and crannies of your spacious pantry, it does give one a peace of mind that their food isn’t going to go bad in a couple weeks.
+Though you are unlikely to want to keep food for that long anyway unless you forget about it or it becomes lost in the nooks and crannies of your spacious pantry, it does give one peace of mind that their food isn’t going to go bad in a couple of weeks.

 Brigham Young University’s Department of Food Science reports some dehydrated food such as grains, rice, and vegetables can be stored for up to 30 years.

 Create Delicious Food